How to Negotiate Job Offer Benefits Like a Pro

 Negotiation options:

-- More senior title if it reflects your scope of responsibility
+• A more senior title that reflects your scope of responsibility

-Avoid requesting inflated titles unless your scope supports it—this can backfire long term.
+Caution: Avoid requesting inflated titles unless your scope supports it.
+This can backfire long-term.

 3.10.
 Stock options or equity